Staff movement: a risk management framework

 - hold individual one-to-one meetings with staff who have been identified as working between care services.
 Discuss options available such as changes to working patterns or roles to minimise or stop movement between services

-- use the Infection Control Fund 2 to remunerate staff to work for a single care service
+- use the Infection Control Fund 2 and/or the Workforce Capacity Fund to remunerate staff to work for a single care service

 - consider the likely use of agency staff and, if that is determined to be likely, attempts to negotiate exclusivity arrangements with an agency with detailed agreements on testing, symptom checking and other infection control issues